jodymgustafson/react-typescript-demo/readme.md

 ## Run

-To start the web server run
+To start the REST api server run
     npm run start-server

 To start the React app run